 - 1 teaspoon vanilla extract

-- Chopped Butterfinger pieces, for garnish
+- Apple chips, for garnish

 Preparation

 Preheat oven to 350 degrees.
-Line two cupcake tins with paper liners; my recipe made 24 cupcakes.
+Line two cupcake tins with paper liners; this recipe makes 18 cupcakes.

-Fill cupcake wells with 3 tablespoons of batter, about 3/4 full.
-Bake for 16 – 18 minutes, until a cake tester comes out clean.
-Remove from oven and remove cupcakes from tins; cool completely before frosting.
+Using a two-inch cookie scoop, fill cupcake wells about 2/3 full with batter.
+Bake for 17-20 minutes, until a cake tester comes out clean.
+Remove from oven and remove cupcakes from tins; cool on a wire rack before frosting.

 Last week Mike and I visited Hogsmeade and Diagon Alley at Universal Studios in Orlando, and it was everything I, a massive Harry Potter fan, wanted it to be.
 We rode the Hogwarts Express, bought wands at Ollivander’s (seriously what I’m going to do with a wand now I have no idea), and had lunch at the Leaky Cauldron, complete with a butterbeer.